slobentanzer/causality_perspective_2023/manuscript.md

 The choice between training on observational versus interventional data (or a mixture of both) is critical in the development of models.
 While large-scale data collection is vital, the type of data collected can significantly influence model performance and the ability to generalise and make accurate causal inferences.
-Observational data are more readily available but may lead to confounded or biased insights.
+Observational data are more readily available but may lead to confounded or biassed insights.
 Interventional data, while more challenging to obtain, provide clearer causal pathways and can greatly enhance the model's understanding of underlying biological processes.
 A balanced approach, possibly incorporating both data types, might provide a more nuanced understanding and improve model robustness and interpretability.

 ### Foundation Models: Architectural Biases and the No Free Lunch Theorems

-Foundation models challenge the "No Free Lunch" theorems by suggesting that certain architectural biases, learned from vast amounts of data, can yield generalizable and high-performing models.
+Foundation models challenge the "No Free Lunch" theorems by suggesting that certain architectural biases, learned from vast amounts of data, can yield generalisable and high-performing models.
 These biases, and how to transfer them from LLMs to systems biology, necessitate careful evaluation.
 As the biomedical field looks to these models for answers, it becomes crucial to develop frameworks that facilitate rapid development and exploration of ideas [@doi:10.1038/s41587-023-01848-y;@doi:10.48550/arXiv.2210.17283].